 Empathy map

-or user research.
+An empathy map is a visual tool preceded by customer or user research.
 It enables a better understanding of the behaviour, feelings, needs and concerns of a particular user.

 According to the instructions, it is necessary to fill out the empathy map template and answer several questions: What did the user say, think, do or feel? and categorize the user's concerns and needs from the collected data.